 These flies look super cool in the dark because they glow.
-They are harder to find, but you can find toy flies on Amazon.
+They are harder to find, but any toy bug works great!

 A session of play dough fun would not be complete without lots and lots of play dough snakes – which are even more fitting to the Halloween theme!

 I also loved these “jewel-encrusted” leaves that I saw being created.